fizwidget/wiki-path/README.md

 Still very much a work in progress, I'm learning Elm as I go (•\_•) ( •\_•)>⌐■-■ (⌐■_■)

 TODOs:
-* Migrate away from the 'transition' pattern, just return another argument from update.
+* Migrate away from the 'transition' pattern, just return another argument from update?
   * Look at the duplication in Finished page Transition/Update.
 * Implement a spinner on the welcome page.
-* Improve performance:
-  * Use the `links` section in the returned JSON, avoid parsing the HTML!!!